Board of Directors

 Additional professional experiences include serving as the auditor in Office of Inspector General, U.S. Dept of Agriculture and enlistment in the United States Air Force honorably discharged with the rank of Sergeant.
 Mr. Courter continues to serve on numerous boards of not-for-profit organizations.

 Since retirement in 2009, Mr. Courter has been working with a team of volunteers focused on developing two business projects based on a community wellness model in Maryville, Missouri.
 Both projects focus on improving the quality of life for individuals aging in their homes.
-One project envisions a not-for-profit delivering in-home services and social support; while the other project envisions an intergenerational neighborhood of homes being developed.
+One project envisions a not-for-profit delivering in-home service and social support; while the other project envisions an intergenerational neighborhood of homes being developed.
 These projects aim to enhance opportunities for aging individuals who choose to stay in their homes and communities in our rural location.
 Their goal is to enable community resources—both human and technological—to support the desire of aging seniors to remain in their home, so that rural communities remain more economically and socially vibrant.

 Kay Waldo Barnes, MPA, MA